empalmer/StatsFlashcards/README.md

 - Make sure all LaTeX has been rendered by Tools>Check Media...
 Click Render LaTeX
 - Click Sync
 - You should be able to access these flashcards anywhere!

-## In progress flashcards
-### Theory
- - Theory 3
- - Useful math facts
- - Distribution relationships

-### Methods
- - Methods 3

-## If you want to study a specific topic (eg Distribution Relationships)
- - On desktop version, click on deck
- - At bottom, click Custom Study
- - Click Select by card state or tag > Choose Tags
- - Select tag of interest
- - This will create a new deck with only the flashcards of interest

-## Current Files/tags/topics available

-### Theory
- - File: Theory1.tex tag: Theory1
- - File: Theory2.tex tag: Theory2
- - Distribution Relationships (distributionrelationshps)
- - File: Calculus.tex tag: Calculus
- - From online stats cheatsheet (FromStatCheatsheet)
- - From my undergraduate probability textbook

-### Methods

-- Methods_flashcards.tex (Contains Methods1 and Methods2 tags)(working on splitting this into two files)